Biocompatibility Testing For Medical Devices

 - Subchronic toxicity testing

-In-vivo biological testing is performed after completion of in-vitro testing.
+In-Vivo biological testing is performed after the completion of in-vitro testing.
 The extent of the type of testing depends upon the device’s intended use.
-Various tests performed as part of in-vivo testing are skin irritation testing, sensitization testing, implantation testing and systemic toxicity testing, subchronic testing and chronic testing.
+Various tests performed as part of in-vivo testing are skin irritation testing, sensitization testing, implantation testing, and systemic toxicity testing, subchronic testing, and chronic testing.
 The turnaround time for these tests can range from weeks to greater than several months depending on the test data needed.

-ISO 10993-1 - Criteria for the selection of Biocompatablity Tests
+Criteria for the selection of Biocompatibility Testing for Medical Devices

 Below table explains the selection criteria for (a) Surface Devices (b) External Communicating Devices and (c) Implant Devices.